Learning disability nurse

 Being a learning disability nurse is a challenging but rewarding career where you'll help people to live independent lives

-As a learning disability nurse, you'll help people of all ages with learning disabilities to maintain their health and wellbeing and to live their lives as fully as possible.
+As a learning disability nurse, you'll help people of all ages with learning disabilities to maintain their health and wellbeing and to reach their full potential.

-Being a learning disability nurse includes teaching people the skills to look after themselves, keep themselves healthy (both physically and mentally) or to find work, and helping with daily activities such as attending college, going on holiday or out with friends.
+Your aim will be to help people to be as independent as possible, which will include teaching them the skills to look after themselves, keep themselves healthy (both physically and mentally) or find work.
+You'll also help with daily activities such as attending college, going on holiday or out with friends.

-You'll need to draw up care plans and monitor the implementation of recommendations and will work in teams with other nurses and health and social welfare professionals.
+You'll need to draw up care plans and monitor how recommendations are being actioned.
+You will work in teams with other nurses and healthcare professionals as well as teachers and social workers.

-As well as helping patients to stay healthy and making sure that they get any medical care they need, you'll also provide support to their families, carers and friends.
+In addition to helping patients stay healthy and making sure that they get any medical care they need, you'll also provide support to their families, carers and friends.
 The work is often based in community or supported living settings.

 Responsibilities